ekke-rs/ekke_io/README.md

 # todo

 - ipc:
+  - either never put documentation at the module level, or make them public see rust book for some attributes on where things appear
+  - do we really need both a MessageType enum and wrapper types?
   - clean up and document after request/response implementation
   - ipcpeer and ipcmessage: codec as option so people aren't obliged to use cbor
   - create modules that provide the streams to the client